oliver3109/p5js-learning/P5_Natural_Impressionism/README.md

-# P5 Painting
+# P5 Natural_Impressionism

-Things like landscapes, botanicals, abstracts and other artwork created with p5.js will go in this folder.
+Landscape and tree art works created with p5.js will be placed in this folder.

 ## Exhibition